Prograf-UFF/ConformalLayers/README.md

 | `cl.ReSPro` | The layer that corresponds to the `ReSPro` activation function.
 Such function is a linear function with non-linear behavior that can be encoded as a tensor.
 The non-linearity of this function is controlled by a parameter <span>&alpha;</span> (passed as argument) that can be provided or inferred from the data |
 <br>

-These modules are composed into `cl.ConformalLayers` in a very similar way to the `nn.Sequential` module.
-The class `cl.ConformalLayers` plays an important role in this task, as you can see by comparing the code snippets below:
+To define a sequential network, you need to queue the layers in an instance of `cl.ConformalLayers`.
+This class in a very similar to the `nn.Sequential` module from PyTorch and plays an important role in this task, as you can see by comparing the code snippets below:

 ```python
 # This one is built with pure PyTorch